HaoboGu/rmk/README.md

 Keyboard firmware for cortex-m, with layer/dynamic keymap/[vial](https://get.vial.today) support, written in Rust.

+RMK is under active development, breaking changes may happen.
+Please check the latest doc or file an issue if you have any problem.

 ## News

-Rmk just released version 0.1.0, migrate to [Embassy](https://github.com/embassy-rs/embassy)!
-By migrating to Embassy, Rmk now has better async support, more supported MCUs and much easier usages than before.
+RMK just released version 0.1.0, migrate to [Embassy](https://github.com/embassy-rs/embassy)!
+By migrating to Embassy, RMK now has better async support, more supported MCUs and much easier usages than before.
 For examples using Embassy, check [`boards`](https://github.com/HaoboGu/rmk/tree/main/boards) folder!

 ## Prerequisites